GodBoii/Pawsitive-Strides/supabase.md

     auth.uid() = accepted_walker_id AND
     (SELECT role FROM public.profiles WHERE id = auth.uid()) = 'walker'
 );

--- Policy for walkers to update rides they accepted (specifically for completion via RPC) CREATE POLICY "Walkers can update rides they accepted" ON public.quick_rides FOR UPDATE
+CREATE POLICY "Walkers can update rides they accepted" ON public.quick_rides FOR UPDATE
 TO authenticated